Nutrition for Urban Communities (Kathmandu)

 During the 1990’s, Nepal suffered a civil war which displaced many rural communities.
 Large informal settlements developed in Kathmandu as migrants fled from rural areas searching for safety and employment.

 Families living in these settlements often face significant economic hardship and are vulnerable to malnutrition.

 Since 2008, NPCS has been engaged in a long-term project to improve the health and nutrition of the women and children living in these slums.
-The project initially focused on 700 households of Balkhu slum and has expanded to reach four other communities:
+The project initially focused on 700 households of Ballku slum and has expanded to reach five other communities:

 - Sankamul (Kathmandu)